Improving Cardiac Health, Preventing Stroke and Reducing Cardiac Disparities

-In alignment with the U.S. Department of Health and Human Services (HHS)’ Million Hearts® goal to prevent one million heart attacks and strokes by 2017, Quality Innovation Network (QIN)-QIOs focus on improving the ABCS (Aspirin therapy when appropriate, Blood pressure control, Cholesterol management, and Smoking cessation).
+In alignment with the HHS Million Hearts® initiative, QIN-QIOs focus on improving the ABCS of cardiac risk reduction (Aspirin when appropriate, Blood pressure control, Cholesterol management, and Smoking cessation).
 The Million Hearts® initiative also created a priority focus on blood pressure measurement and control.
 High blood pressure has long been considered a “silent killer” in that many people do not demonstrate signs and/or symptoms of the disease.
 As part of this national effort, the QIO Program is targeting blood pressure measurement and control as essential to preventing heart attacks and strokes and decreasing the number of Americans who die unnecessarily as a result of untreated hypertension.

 Reducing Disparities in Diabetes Care

-In the United States, nearly one-third of adults 65 years and older have diabetes, according to the CDC 2014 National Diabetes Statistics Report.
+In the United States, nearly one-fourth of adults 65 years and older have diabetes, according to the CDC 2014 National Diabetes Statistics Report.
 Diabetes is the most common cause of blindness, kidney failure, and amputations in adults, and is a leading cause of heart disease and stroke.